 How Is Glassine Paper Made?

-Glassine is an environmentally friendly compostable film made from the pulp of hardwood trees grown in certified sustainable forests.
+Glassine is an environmentally friendly, compostable film made from the pulp of hardwood trees grown in certified sustainable forests.
 Some tree varieties used include aspen, gum, oak, and birch.

 When the trees mature, they are felled, and the logs are transported to designated factories or paper mills for pulping.
 The pulping and paper-making process can be broken down into the following steps.